Delgado's 15 points and 18 rebounds lead No. 23 Seton Hall

 The Pirates put the game away with a 13-0 run in the first half, keyed by five straight points from Powell on a 3-pointer and a steal and thunderous slam and capped by Powell’s layup off a drive, giving the Pirates a 36-20 lead.

-Rodriguez and Powell paced the Pirates with 13 points each at the half, with the Pirates holding a 49-27 lead.
+Rodriguez and Powell paced the Pirates with 13 points each in the half, with the Pirates holding a 49-27 lead.

 Delgado scored on a dunk and a free throw that pushed the lead to 54-31 with 17:40 left.